 Like rheumatoid arthritis, little is known about the exact cause of juvenile idiopathic arthritis except that it is believed to be linked to an autoimmune or autoinflammatory disease.

 Patients usually report the following symptoms of arthritis:

 - Pain that worsens during or after daily activity

 - Fever and rash (specific to juvenile idiopathic arthritis)

 For individuals who have just started to experience arthritis symptoms, over-the-counter pain relievers and joint supplements should be able to significantly reduce their pain.
 Maintaining a healthy lifestyle with proper diet and exercise are also key components in the ongoing treatment of arthritis.

 If any of the above symptoms are drastically altering your lifestyle or causing severe pain, then you will likely require some form of surgery, whether it be a partial knee replacement or, a total joint replacement.
-Contact Woods Mill Orthopedics to schedule an appointment at our orthopedic surgery center in Chesterfield or O’Fallon, please call (314) 576-7013 to schedule today.
+Contact the orthopedic doctors at Woods Mill Orthopedics to schedule an appointment at our orthopedic surgery center in Chesterfield or O’Fallon, please call (314) 576-7013 to schedule today.